sagemath/sagewiki_to_gh-2022-10-10/days88.md

   * Improve ability to cite which sage packages are used in a given computation

-* Interacts and interactive mathematics (Franco, Fowler)
+* Interacts and interactive mathematics (Franco, Fowler, Beezer)

 * Random testing and random generation (Vincent)